MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-how-analyze-actual-versus-budget.md

 In a budget with dimensions, you can filter the entries and see specific budgets.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **G/L Budgets**, and then choose the related link.
-2. In the **G/L Budgets** window, open the budget that you want to view.
+2. On the **G/L Budgets** page, open the budget that you want to view.
-3. At the top of the window, fill in the fields as necessary to define what is shown. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
+3. At the top of the page, fill in the fields as necessary to define what is shown. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 > [!NOTE]
 >   If you have selected **Period** in either the **Show as Lines** or the **Show as Columns** field, then you must fill in the **View by** field.
 If you have not selected **Period** in either the **Show as Lines** or **Show as Columns** field, then enter the appropriate period in **Date Filter** field.

 > [!NOTE]
 >   Only entries from the general ledger budget with the filter codes that you enter on the **Filters** FastTab are included in the calculation.
 Budget entries with other filter codes or without any filter codes are not included.
-As long as the filter remains on the window, the budget only displays the budget entries with these filter codes.
+As long as the filter remains on the page, the budget only displays the budget entries with these filter codes.

 > [!TIP]
 >   If you want to modify the budget, you can modify the budget entries.
 Choose an amount to view the underlying general ledger budget entries.